G23AI2009/docker/README.md

 ### Running the Application on Gitpod

+Note- my system does not support docker due to some constrains hence i used Gitpod to create and run the docker.

 1. **Create a GitHub Repository**: Create a new GitHub repository and add the project files (`wordle.py`, `Dockerfile`, `requirements.txt`, and `docker-compose.yml`) to the repository.

 2. **Open the Repository in Gitpod**:
    - Go to [Gitpod](https://gitpod.io/) and start a new session.
    - Open your repository in Gitpod by appending the GitHub repository URL to the Gitpod URL.
-For example:
      ```
     https://github.com/G23AI2009/docker/tree/main
      ```

 3. **Create the Necessary Files**:
-   - In the Gitpod editor, create and edit the following files with the provided content.
+   - In the Gitpod editor, create and edit the following files.

 4. **Build and run docker**